Forty years ago, there was a popular misconception within the veterinary field that vaccines could be given continuously without harming the animal.

 Disease micro-organisms are often cultured on animal tissue including embryonic chickens or cow fetuses.
-When a vaccine is manufactured, it is impossible to divide the wanted virus from the unwanted animal tissue, so it all gets ground up together and injected into your dog’s body.
+When a vaccine is manufactured, it is impossible to divide the wanted virus from the unwanted animal tissue.
+It all gets ground up together and injected into your dog’s body.

-If a dog eats animal flesh or an egg, it is digested (broken down) into simpler amino acids before entering the bloodstream.
+If a dog eats animal flesh or an egg, it is digested into simpler amino acids before entering the bloodstream.
 The digestive process in most cases changes protein molecules so they don’t trigger an immune reaction.
-This is not the case for vaccines, since they are injected undigested, directly into the bloodstream, where they the foreign protein matter circulates throughout the body.
+This is not the case for vaccines.
+They are injected undigested, directly into the bloodstream, where the foreign protein matter circulates throughout the body.

-When the body detects the presence of the foreign proteins, an immune response is triggered.
-Killer cells (white blood cells or phagocytes) are then sent out to consume the cells containing the foreign proteins and protein fragments.
+An immune response is triggered when the body detects foreign proteins.
+Killer cells (white blood cells) are sent out to consume the cells containing the foreign proteins and protein fragments.
 This process is nature’s way of protecting the body from being overwhelmed by invading organisms and eventually succumbing to them.
-The foreign protein fragments are not always destroyed by the body as it is busy cleaning up the multiple viruses that have just been injected, along with the serious chemical spill of aluminum, Thimerosal, formaldehyde and more.
+The foreign protein fragments are not always destroyed by the body as it is busy cleaning up the multiple viruses that have just been injected, along with the serious chemicals aluminum, Thimerosal, formaldehyde and more.
 So the foreign protein matter gets absorbed into body cells.
 T-Cells, sensing they are there, but unable to reach them directly, attack the body cells that harbor them.
 This can lead to autoimmune disorders including cancer, allergies, arthritis and more.

 “Our ongoing studies of dogs show that following routine vaccination, there is a significant level of antibodies dogs produce against their own tissues…Some of these antibodies have been shown to target the thyroid gland, the connective tissue such as that found in the valves of the heart, red blood cells, DNA etc.” Larry Glickman DVM, referring to the results of the Purdue Vaccine Studies.

-The final vaccine ingredient to be discussed isn’t injected into dogs, but rather into the concept of vaccination itself.
+The final vaccine ingredient to be discussed isn’t injected into dogs, but the concept of vaccination itself.
 In 2005, the global vaccine market was $6 billion.
 In 2012, it is $34 billion.
-It’s not surprising that more and more vaccines are being manufactured for dogs and pet owners are frightened into using them by media hype.
-One example of this is the canine influenza vaccine.
+It’s not surprising that more vaccines are manufactured for dogs and media hype frightens pet owners into using them.
+The canine influenza vaccine is an example.

-In 2011, canine influenza and the need for vaccination were heavily covered in the media.
-At the center of most of the media articles reporting the need to vaccinate for canine influenza was Dr. Cynda Crawford.
-Dr. Crawford is a veterinarian at the University of Florida (UF) who led the research team that first identified the canine influenza virus in 2004.
+In 2011, the media heavily covered canine influenza and the need for vaccination.
+At the center of most of the media articles reporting the need to vaccinate for canine influenza was Dr Cynda Crawford.
+Dr Crawford is a veterinarian at the University of Florida (UF) who led the research team that first identified the canine influenza virus in 2004.

 Interestingly, Crawford, along with colleagues at UF, Cornell University and the U.S. Centers for Disease Control and Prevention (CDC), share intellectual rights to the canine influenza virus; Merck has licensed the right to use the virus to make a vaccine.
 However, Crawford maintains that she and the others do not receive compensation from vaccine sales.